A General Framework for Importance Sampling with Markov Random Walks: Choice of Link Functions

 \begin{definition}[Asymptotic Normal Regime] The event of interest $F(S_{\tau})$ is under the asymptotic normal regime if it converges to $\bar{F}(N)$ in distribution for some function $\bar{F}$ and a normally distributed random variable $N\sim \mathcal{N}(\mu_N,\Sigma_N)$ under the original probability $\p$, as \begin{enumerate}[(i)] \item $n\to \infty$, for a fixed-time event $\tau = n$; or \item $b\to \infty$, for a first-passage-time event $\tau = \tau_b = \inf\{n\geq 0:S_n>b\}$. \end{enumerate}

 \end{definition}

-For example, consider the event of interest $\{S_n > b\}$ for a fixed $n$.
-A typical event under the asymptotic normal regime arises when $b = n\E_{\pi}[Y_1] + \sqrt{n} c$ for a given $c$, where $\E_{\pi}[Y_1]$ is the expectation of the increment under the stationary distribution $\pi$.
-In contrast, a typical event under the LD regime arises when $b = n\E_{\pi}[Y_1] + n c$.
-That is why the probability converges to a positive number under the asymptotic normal regime; while converging to 0 under the LD regime.
+For example, consider the event of interest $\{S_n > B\}$ for a fixed $n$.
+A typical event under the asymptotic normal regime arises when $B = n\E_{\pi}[Y_1] + \sqrt{n} c$ for a given $c$, where $\E_{\pi}[Y_1]$ is the expectation of the increment under the stationary distribution $\pi$.
+In contrast, a typical event under the LD regime arises when $B = n\E_{\pi}[Y_1] + n c$.
+That is why the probability converges to a positive number under the asymptotic normal regime, while it converges to 0 under the LD regime.

-The asymptotic normal regime event $\{S_n > b\}$ with $b = n\E_{\pi}[Y_1] + \sqrt{n} c$ belongs to the domain of moderate deviation.
-Such events (with probability around $10^{-2} \sim 10^{-4}$) arise in risk management, construction of confidence regions, etc. In contrast, the LD rare events often occur in the study of queuing networks, reliability system, or statistical physics, where the probability can be even as small as $10^{-7} \sim 10^{-50}$, see \citet{juneja2006rare} for more introductions.
-As the probabilities get smaller, although the variance reduction of our proposed method relative to the standard Monte Carlo simulation is also bigger, it is better to use LD based simulation methods, if available, as the focus of our method is on the rare events belong to the domain of moderate (not large) deviation.
-LD based simulation methods, however, may not be available due to the difficulties in computing the eigenfunctions and eigenvalues.
+The asymptotic normal regime event $\{S_n > B\}$ with $B = n\E_{\pi}[Y_1] + \sqrt{n} c$ belongs to the domain of moderate deviation.
+Such events (with probability around $10^{-2} \sim 10^{-4}$) arise in risk management, construction of confidence regions, etc. In contrast, the LD rare events often occur in the study of queuing networks, reliability systems, or statistical physics, where the probability can be even as small as $10^{-7} \sim 10^{-50}$, see \citet{juneja2006rare} for more introductions.
+As the probabilities get smaller, although the variance reduction of our proposed method relative to the standard Monte Carlo simulation is also bigger, it is better to use LD-based simulation methods, if available, as the focus of our method is on the rare events belong to the domain of moderate (not large) deviation.
+However, LD-based simulation methods may not be available due to the difficulties in computing the eigenfunctions and eigenvalues.